samshipengs/Twitter-Sentiment-Prediction/README.md

 -------------------
 Begin by creating a directory e.g. *twitter_sentiment* for stroing training data, Word2Vec model and CNN model, and set the FILE_PATH to this directory.
 * data: contains training data (airline data in this case) and test data.
-* word2vec: word embedding model is saved here.
+* wordvec: word embedding model is saved here.
 * model: cnn model is saved here.

 ### Run